zonca/zonca.dev/posts/2019-02-22-scale-kubernetes-jupyterhub-manually.md

 ---
+aliases:
+- /2019/02/scale-kubernetes-jupyterhub-manually
+categories:
+- kubernetes
+- kubespray
+- jetstream
+- jupyterhub
+date: 2019-02-22 21:00
 layout: post
+slug: scale-kubernetes-jupyterhub-manually
 title: Scale Kubernetes manually on Jetstream
-date: 2019-02-22 21:00
-categories: [kubernetes, kubespray, jetstream, jupyterhub]
-slug: scale-kubernetes-jupyterhub-manually

 ---

 We would like to modify the number of Openstack virtual machines available to Kubernetes.